TheRealOne78/calculator/readme.md

 <h1>Hellu</h1>
-My name is TheRealOne and this is a public project.
+My name is TheRealOne78 and this is a FOSS.

 <h2>What is this program?</h2>
 It's a calculator.
 It's actually my first code I started when I was 5th grade, and yes, my first ever program wasn't a hello world program.